dcm4che-dockerfiles/slapd-dcm4chee/README.md

 ### `LDAP_ROOTPASS`

-This environment variable sets the root password for LDAP.
+This environment variable sets the root password for accessing the LDAP data with bind DN `cn=admin,${LDAP_BASE_DN}`.
 Default value is `secret`.

 ### `LDAP_CONFIGPASS`

-This environment variable sets the password for users who wish to change the schema configuration in LDAP.
+This environment variable sets the password for accessing the slapd configuration with bind DN `cn=config`.
 Default value is `secret`.

 ### `ARCHIVE_DEVICE_NAME`